Sewage Lagoon Closure

 Sewage lagoons are authorized and operated under the wastewater regulations in Title 18, Chapter 72 of the Alaska Administrative Code (18 AAC 72).
 However, sewage lagoon closures in which the sludge is left in place must meet the requirements for closing a sewage solids monofill under the solid waste regulations in 18 AAC 60.470.

 Prior to closing the lagoon in place, a sewage lagoon closure plan must be approved by the Solid Waste Program.
-The closure plan must be submitted at least 60 days before the lagoon is scheduled to be closed and must include the following components:
+The closure plan must be submitted at least 60 days before the lagoon is scheduled to be closed.

 - A general description of the facility, including the site topography, geology, climate, and surface and groundwater hydrology.